PeakWhale/helm/README.md

 In real enterprises, critical signals are fragmented across systems.

 * Transaction data lives in databases and ledgers
-* Supporting evidence lives in documents like loan applications, policy forms, emails, and PDFs
+* Supporting evidence lives in documents like loan applications, policy forms, emails, and PDFs (Portable Document Format)
 * Teams manually connect the dots, which slows decisions, increases cost, and makes outcomes harder to reproduce and audit

 PeakWhale™ Helm shows how an agentic architecture can automate this end to end workflow locally, while keeping tool usage visible.